As Auto Industry Roars Back, Worker Shortages Throw Up Roadblocks

 Some of those employees had worked in a plant before making the switch to an office job.
 But in other cases, staff with no manufacturing experience have been trained in what Lauder calls "freshman processes" — production tasks that are a little bit easier.

 Not all automakers put salaried workers on the line like this — at least, not usually.
 But these aren't usual times.
-One General Motors plant, in Wentzville, Mo., has recently deployed white-collar workers to the line over the strenuous objections of the auto workers' union.
+One General Motors plant, in Wentzville, Mo., has recently deployed white-collar workers to the line over the strenuous objections of the autoworkers union.
 Meanwhile, as NPR member station WOSU first reported, office workers at a Honda plant in Ohio were startled to be deployed to the line.

-But Lauder says using white-collar workers isn't so unusual at Toyota.
-Twenty years ago she was in accounting, and was trained to help build transmissions in a pinch.
+But Lauder said using white-collar workers isn't so unusual at Toyota.
+Twenty years ago she was in accounting and was trained to help build transmissions in a pinch.

 Still, this is obviously not plan A for how to build cars.

-"Nobody wants to do this," said Kristin Dziczek, Vice President of Industry, Labor and Economics at the Center for Automotive Research.
+"Nobody wants to do this," said Kristin Dziczek, vice president of industry, labor and economics at the Center for Automotive Research.
 "This is not the optimal way to run production, to be running with salaried workers.

 Dziczek said staffing shortages are partly because auto plant jobs can be difficult in the best of times, and particularly intimidating during a contagious pandemic.

 "It's a daunting prospect to go into a plant," she said.
-"There's 2,000 people on an assembly plant shift and, you know, if you've been locked down and self isolating .... the thought of going to work with 1,999 other people, it's a big challenge."
+"There's 2,000 people on an assembly plant shift and, you know, if you've been locked down and self-isolating .... the thought of going to work with 1,999 other people, it's a big challenge."

-And while auto manufacturing used to pay very attractive wages, that's no longer automatically true for new hires.
+And while auto manufacturing used to pay attractive wages, that's no longer automatically true for new hires.
 In some areas, they can make more money at other kinds of plants.

-Lauder says in northeastern Mississippi, Toyota is competing with furniture factories for manufacturing workers.
-She also says the plant will be announcing a raise this fall.
+Lauder said in northeastern Mississippi, Toyota is competing with furniture factories for manufacturing workers.
+She also said the plant will be announcing a raise this fall.